Visiting the Caracol Mayan Ruins in Belize

 Where is Caracol?

-The Caracol Natural Monument Reservation is situated in the western part of Belize south of the town of San Ignacio and only 5 miles from the Guatemalan border.
+The Caracol Natural Monument Reservation is situated in the western part of Belize, south of San Ignacio, and only 5 miles from the Guatemalan border.
 Most guided tours of Caracol leave from San Ignacio.

 Hours: 9 am – 5 pm